-Before construction can begin, Oncor must seek and receive approval from the PUCT.
-This process, along with typical time frames for each step of the process, is provided in the attached Licensing Process for New Transmission Facilities.
-Based on an in-service date of 2028, Oncor anticipates seeking PUCT approval in late 2026 and, if approved, anticipates construction could begin in 2027.
+Before construction can begin, Oncor and WETT must seek and receive Project approval from the PUCT.
+A description of this process, along with typical timeframes for each step of the process, is provided in the attached document titled Licensing Process for New Transmission Line Facilities.
+Based on a projected in-service date of Spring 2029, we anticipate filing an application for PUCT approval in August 2026, which, if approved, could allow construction to begin in Spring 2028.